 The credit profile section includes your:

-· Existing debt payments (monthly snapshot of your current outstanding debt)
+· existing debt payments (monthly snapshot of your current outstanding debt); and,

-· The number of negative public records (e.g., bankruptcies and judgments, etc.) placed in your file and the number of months since the last record
+· the number of negative public records (e.g., bankruptcies and judgments, etc.) placed in your file and the number of months since the last record; and,

 If you successfully receive a loan through Peerform, we will also display status information about your loan to your investors.
 You should not include your name or personal information in your loan request.
 Your payment performance information such as late payments, collections activity or any other instances of delinquency will be displayed to your investors.
 Loan status information is also aggregated and displayed on the statistics page.